 During almost 57 years of living, I don’t recall a single month that has been as jam-packed as this one.
 Basically, I’m holding on as I fly through the days, hoping and praying that I’m not forgetting something as I go.

 When my little book came out in the winter of 2014, I had already booked several programs relating to it and thought I’d see how long the interest lasted.
 I had no idea if I’d have an audience for a couple of months, a year, or if I’d need to camp out at every little festival I could find to peddle my inventory a book at a time to break even.

 A year and a half later, things generally have slowed down, but October has found me with three book programs on the calendar.
-Monday night I headed to the Kids & Kettles Home Extension Club in New Palestine for a program.
+Monday night I headed to the Kids & Kettles Home Extension Club in New Palestine.

 If you regularly follow any aspect of my writing, you’ll recognize that theme of "new territory" as my mantra for this year.

 So it is with irony that what I am looking forward to most of all this month concerns old territory: home!
 And when I say home, those that know me understand that I’m talking about Union County.
 It doesn’t get any more “home” to me than the 4-H building within eye shot of Union County High School in Liberty.

 A few months ago I got an email from Sharon Lindsey wondering if I would be the Union County Extension Homemakers Fall Jamboree speaker.
 Tears came to my eyes and I felt like getting up and running around the newspaper building.
 Would I?
 Little could she have known that this was the “gig” I had long hoped I would get.

 As a 10-year 4-H member, that building was in many ways my epicenter.
 From dress reviews (they call them fashion reviews now) to Share the Fun contests, Junior Leaders meetings, display of my projects at the fair and numerous other events, including dinners prepared by my mother’s Brownsville United Methodist Church women, to auctions, I have spent hours in that building.